viggoStrom/Train-Interior-Designer/README.md

 | Modern Electric w/space  | Normal            | Each End (0.8x) | Expensive      | High           | Some                | Loco with passengers??            |
 | Shinkansen               | Very High         | Each end (0.8x) | Very Expensive | Very High      | None                | Fast and efficient.
 Shinkansen!   |
 <!-- Protected row to prevent table shenanigans -->

-## Stations
-They spawn with a certain passenger count (maybe modified by score or popularity?) and they know how many stops they wanna travel.
-They pay more for longer distances of course.

-Stations have length limits.
-If you

-Stations could have length limits (I could simply prevent you from stopping there, loosing you passengers and popularity or I could just stop the train so only some cars are accessible which would also be bad for you since passengers are gonna be ass slow getting off since they would have to walk through the train.
-If possible even)